Christopher Stead

 Commercial Litigation

-- Currently instructed as sole counsel in High Court proceedings arising out of a commercial contract dispute.
+- Sole counsel in High Court proceedings arising out of a complex commercial contract dispute.

-- Currently instructed as sole counsel in a solicitors’ negligence dispute involving significant damages.
+- Sole counsel in a significant solicitors’ negligence High Court claim involving substantial damages.

-- Assisting leading counsel in advising on conflict of laws and anti-suit injunctions.
+- Assisting leading counsel on advising on anti-suit injunctions and cross-border litigation.

-- Settling pleadings for injunctions restraining breach of covenants and retention of documents.
+- Settlement of pleadings in injunctions restraining breach of covenants or retention of documents.

 Insolvency and Company

-Christopher advises on, and acts in, matters of personal and corporate insolvency, and regularly accepts last minute instructions in matters of urgency such as setting aside statutory demands and restraining presentation/advertisement of winding up petitions.
-He has acted for debtors and creditors in bankruptcy and winding-up proceedings, including regularly dealing with complicated disputes.
+Christopher advises on, and acts in, matters of personal and corporate insolvency, often accepting urgent instructions such as setting aside statutory demands and restraining presentation/advertisement of winding up petitions.
+He acts for both debtors and creditors in bankruptcy and winding-up proceedings, including regularly dealing with complicated disputes.
 He has expertise in enforcing personal guarantees, indemnities, and security, and is able to provide fast-turnaround advice and robust advocacy in hearings.

 Christopher is happy to provide bespoke training on insolvency and company matters, having recently delivered seminars on shadow and de facto directors, and procedural matters in the Business and Property Courts, for firms of specialist commercial solicitors.